Europeans deprived of UK immigration status due to crimes they did not commit

 In one case, a single mother supported by Kirklees Law Centre has had her application put on hold due to a prosecution from 2017 which has since been dropped by the police.

 Despite the charity sending the Home Office a letter from the police confirming this, she is still awaiting an outcome on her application, and is unable to apply for benefits due to not being unable to prove her immigration status.
-Her children have also not been granted status as their status is reliant on the fact of the mother being granted.
+Her children have also not been granted status as this is reliant on their mother being granted.

 Kasia Makowska, an advisor at the Public Interest Law Centre, who supports predominantly homeless EU nationals, said she had come across prosecutions that were “long concluded” but still showing up as outstanding on the PNC, leaving the applicants in a “limbo”.

-“By putting the onus on the applicant to liaise with the police, the Home Office is placing a heavy burden on an already vulnerable group, and ultimately penalising them if the police fail to update their records,” she said.
+“By putting the onus on the applicant to liaise with the police, the Home Office is placing a heavy burden on an already vulnerable group, and ultimately penalising them if the police fail to update their records.
+We are concerned that thousands of people may be been impacted,” she said.

-“I have seen people suffer hardship as result of the delays: being prevented from accessing benefits and housing assistance, and feeling extremely stressed and helpless facing the hostile system.
-We are concerned that thousands of people may be been impacted.”
+A Home Office spokesperson said it was currently looking into the examples raised by The Independent.

-The Home Office and the National Police Chiefs Council have been approached for comment.
+"It is right that those who have a pending prosecution have their application paused, as if convicted it could lead to the application being refused.
+Caseworkers check if pending prosecutions have been concluded to ensure the application can be processed,” they said.

 Register for free to continue reading